lukehoang1905/social-platform-mongo-express/README.md

 5. Owner can see own user's information ✅
 6. Owner can update own account profile ✅
 7. Owner can deactivate own account ✅
+8. Rocket Search user by name ✅
-8. Rocket Owner update password
+9. Rocket Owner update password
-9. Rocket Password confirm when update
+10. Rocket Password confirm when update

 ### CRUD post with friend only access (PostFlow)